Skyemou5/blendercourse/Course Vault/Lessons/Coordniate Systems.md

 ![[blendernormalvis.PNG]]

-To understand coordinate spaces and use of a 3D application we'll cover that here [[Coordinates and 3D modeling]]
+To understand how coordinate spaces are important when working in 3D applications well look at [[Coordinates and 3D modeling]].

 ---